Doubly robust capture-recapture methods for estimating population size: Preliminaries

 \subsection{Identification}

 As mentioned in the previous section, without additional assumptions, the observed data distribution $\Qb$ of list membership among those on at least one list is completely uninformative about the capture probability $\psi=\Pb(\bY \neq \bzero)$.
 A variety of assumptions have been used to identify this and related quantities in previous literature; broadly, there must be some lack of dependence across lists in order to identify and estimate the odds and thus the overall population size.
-The popular Petersen estimator \citep{petersen1896yearly} assumed independence between $K=2$ lists and \citet{Darroch1958indeplists} extended it to assume independence across $K>2$ lists. \citet{Fienberg1972loglinear} assumed a log-linear model for the expected number of observations with each capture profile, with one parameter necessarily set to zero (typically the highest-order interaction term across lists). \\
+The popular Petersen estimator \citep{petersen1896yearly} assumed independence between $K=2$ lists and \citet{Darroch1958indeplists} extended it to assume independence across $K>2$ lists. \citet{Fienberg1972loglinear} assumed a log-linear model for the expected number of observations with each capture profile, with one parameter necessarily set to zero (typically the highest-order interaction term across lists). \citet{you2021estimation} have presented a generalizable framework adaptable to various identification assumptions including log-linear model assumption and independence between two lists conditional on the remaining list(s) for $K>2$ list case.\\

 When one has access to not only list membership but also covariate information, conditional versions of these assumptions can be used \citep{sekar1949method, chao1987estimating, tilling1999capture, huggins2007non}.
 Importantly, this allows heterogeneous capture probabilities that vary across units, and thus relaxes identifying assumptions; this is conceptually similar to how measured confounders are exploited in observational studies for causal inference \citep{hernan2019causal}. \citet{sekar1949method} studied the conditional case in the discrete and low-dimensional setup; the continuous case has been studied using parametric models by \citet{pledger2000unified, pollock1990statistical, tilling1999capture, huggins1989statistical, chao1987estimating, alho1990logistic}. \citet{burnham1979robust, huggins2007non} used non-parametric jackknife estimator and bandwidth selection respectively.
 Analogous to the assumption of \citet{tilling1999capture} for the two list case, our main identifying assumption for the $K$ list case is that there is a known pair among the $K$ lists which are conditionally independent.
 Without loss of generality, we let the lists be ordered so that the conditional independent pair is list 1 and 2: \\